zeljko2025/SFproject/README.md

 $sudo ip link set dev enp2.150 up

-Ansible code is located in "web-ssh-server.yaml" file.
+Ansible code is located in "web-ssh-server.yaml" and hardening.yml files.
 Besides it we need to create inventory.ini file where IP address of the server(s) which we want to perform our code against.
-To perform Ansible code we need to issue a command: "ansible-playbook -i inventory.ini web-ssh-server.yaml"
+To perform Ansible code we need to issue a command: "ansible-playbook -i inventory.ini web-ssh-server.yaml/hardening.yml" In hardening.yml file, we are updating the system, allowing ssh through firewall, allowing additional ports, disabling root login and changing ssh default port to higher one.